All of It

 All of It is the third studio album by American country music singer Cole Swindell.
-It was released on August 17, 2018 via Warner Bros.
+It was released on August 17, 2018, via Warner Bros.
 Records Nashville.
 The album includes the singles "Break Up in the End" and "Love You Too Late" as well as several songs written by Swindell, Michael Carter, and outside writers.

 Content

 "Break Up in the End" is the album's lead single.
 It has charted on both the US Billboard Hot Country Songs and Country Airplay charts in advance of the album's release.
 The album's second single, "Love You Too Late", was released to country radio on November 19, 2018.
 The album features twelve songs in total, of which Swindell co-wrote five.
 Two other cuts, "Somebody's Been Drinkin'" and "The Ones Who Got Me Here", were also released digitally in advance of the album.
-He will also tour on the headlining All of It Tour, which begins in St. Louis, Missouri on the day of the album's release.
+To promote the album, he embarked on the headlining All of It Tour, which began in St. Louis, Missouri on the day of the album's release.

 Of the album's title track, Swindell told the website Sounds Like Nashville that the song was chosen as the title track "because I think the album is full of every topic we could touch on."